A recent origin for Saturn's rings from the collisional disruption of an icy moon: Discussion

-Finally, we examined the orbital evolution of Enceladus and Dione after the disruption of the satellite.
-We simply remove the ring parent moon from the system in MMR with equilibrium eccentricities and continue the orbital integration.
+Finally, we examined the orbital evolution of Enceladus and Dione after the disruption of the satellite for the case using the conventional value of tidal dissipation and ignoring ring torques.
+We simply remove the ring parent moon from the system in MMR with equilibrium eccentricities and continue the orbital integration for the two remaining moons.
 Figures \ref{fig-a-postcollision} and \ref{fig-ecc-postcollision} show the evolution of the semi-major axes and eccentricities after the impact.
 The tidal migration of Enceladus and Dione stalls for a few hundred million years but the two moons eventually settle back into a 2:1 MMR.
-The eccentricities decay with the timescales expected when resonant forcing is removed and a small eccentricity is re-excited when they get back into resonance.
-The timescale for Enceladus to reach it's current eccentricity is approximately 0.3 Gyr which coincides with the expected timescale for the newly formed Mimas to migrate to it's current orbital radius.
-One still expects remnant heat from the previous highly eccentric orbit of Enceladus and may explain the why it is currently still quite active despite the low amount of tidal heating.
+The eccentricities decay with the timescales expected when resonant forcing is removed and a small eccentricity is re-excited in Dione when they get back into resonance.
+We note that this illustrative example is not identical to the current MMR between Enceladus and Dione which instead excites an eccentricity in Enceladus rather than Dione.
+There are in fact a multiplet of possible 2:1 resonances that can excite both inclinations and eccentricities of either Enceladus or Dione or both \citep{sinclair72,zhang09}.
+The convergent co-planar orbital scenario illustrated here passes through the $e$-Dione resonance first and the moons are apparently captured here contrary to the current state of the system. \citet{zhang09} have argued that capture into the $e$-Dione resonance becomes less probable if Dione has a prior free eccentricity greater than a critical value $e\sim 0.002$.
+A more thorough examination of the orbital evolution in this scenario with varying values of $k_2/Q_m$ for the moons might help understand different pathways to the current state.
+In any case, the timescale for the eccentricity of Enceladus to decay to its present value is approximately 0.3 Gyr which coincides with the expected timescale for the newly formed Mimas to migrate to its orbital radius.
+One still expects remnant heat from the previous highly eccentric orbit of Enceladus and this may explain why it is still partially molten and quite active despite the low amount of tidal heating at the present time.